Transega/Ecaas-Documentation/modules/about_Ecass.rst

 Background Information
 #######################

-Welcome to the technical documentation of Enabling Crop Analytics at Scale (ECAAS).
+Welcome to the technical documentation of the Bird's-Eye project, a collaboration between Pula and Tetra Tech under the Enabling Crop Analytics at Scale Project.

-ECAAS project is an initiative by Tetra Tech firm, funded by Melinda and Bill Foundation whose main aim is to foster collection of Ground truth georeferenced Agriculture labelled datasets that would improve predictive analytics in smallholder agriculture, through use of Artificial intelligence, Machhine Learning (AI/ML) and satellite imagery.
+This work, funded by the Bill & Melinda Gates Foundation, is meant to foster the collection of Ground truth georeferenced Agriculture labelled datasets that would improve predictive analytics in smallholder agriculture, through the use of Artificial intelligence and Machine Learning (AI/ML) and satellite imagery.

-The twenty-first century has presented the most devastating effects on climate change,especially in the sub-saharan Africa.
+The twenty-first century has presented the most devastating effects of climate change, especially in sub-Saharan Africa.
 These effects are packaged with climate variability that adversely affects small-holder farmers.

-Towards resilience building, agricultural statistics and farm evidences is proving a key variable towards mitigating effects of climate change.
-However, these activities have been faced with challenges in data gaps that can be used to train and validate machine learning and artifical intelligence models.
+Towards resilience building, agricultural statistics and farm evidence is proving a key variable in mitigating the effects of climate change.
+However, these activities have been faced with challenges in data gaps that can be used to train and validate machine learning and artificial intelligence models.

-Agricultural statistics (Ag-stats) entails generation of georeferenced farm information including basic information such as land ownership and size.
+Agricultural statistics (ag-stats) entails the generation of geo-referenced farm information including basic information such as land ownership and size.
+Ag-stats information will enable the consequent support in generating scientific information, including crop-type mapping, and the generation of crop masks in different agro-ecological zones.

-Ag-stats information will enabale the consequent support in generating scientifc information, including crop-type mapping, and the generation of crop-masks in different agro-ecological zones.
-With accurate crop masks data, yield forecasting will then be possible, of which a ripple effect on mitigation measures and prepairdness on food security policy can be achieved.
+With accurate crop masks data, yield forecasting will then be possible, of which a ripple effect on mitigation measures and preparedness on food security policy can be achieved.